Project 180 and Gulf Coast Community Foundation

-Join us for the premiere of “The Light They Cast,” a documentary film about the men of Project 180.
+Join us for our public premiere of “The Light They Cast,” a documentary film about the men of Project 180, pending acceptance at the Sarasota Film Festival

 “The Light They Cast” is the powerful story of nine men and their inspiring journey on the road to recovery as they navigate the realities of prisoner reentry.
 Through raw and personal accounts, they reveal some of their darkest moments measured against how far they’ve come with the love and support of Project 180.